 Manage the preparation of the meeting place as well as the venue for the next interim meeting

-Prepare sponsor ballot documentation on the IEEE-SA website (the “MyBallot” system), interface with IEEE-SA staff as necessary to conduct ballots, prepare and publish consolidated results.
-Ensure the sponsor ballot documentation is accurate, complete and self-explanatory.
+Prepare Standards Association ballot documentation on the IEEE-SA website (the “MyBallot” system), interface with IEEE-SA staff as necessary to conduct ballots, prepare and publish consolidated results.
+Ensure the Standards Association ballot documentation is accurate, complete and self-explanatory.

 Work with IEEE staff to publish 802.15 Drafts, as directed by the WG